sed-group/sed-backend/README.md

 - Pull the project
 - cd to the project directory
 - run `docker network create --driver bridge sedlab`.
 This will create a shared network so that the containers can communicate with each other.
-- run `docker build -t sed-backend-img .`.
+- run `docker build -f Dockerfile-backend-api -t sed-backend-img .`.
 This will create the docker image using the Dockerfile situated in this directory.
 - run `docker run -d --name sed-backend -p 80:80 --network sedlab sed-backend-img`.
 This will create the docker container using the image, and include it into the sedlab network.
 - Check if it worked.
 Log on to `http://localhost/docs`.
 You should be seeing the API documentation.
 However, since the database is not plugged in, most things won't be operational.